Affiliate links on Android Authority may earn us a commission. Learn more.

 HUAWEI launches Celia, a Google Assistant rival (Update: Now in India, sort of)

 Update, June 16, 2020 (03:15 PM ET): Today, HUAWEI revealed that its Google-less Google Assistant rival Celia is now available in India, at least partially.
 The virtual assistant will now power aspects of HUAWEI’s support app, helping customers get help with their HUAWEI products.

 To be clear, this won’t act as the Google Assistant replacement described below.
 Celia will only work as an aspect of the Support app as well as on the Indian version of HUAWEI’s consumer support site.
 Still, it seems that HUAWEI is slowly-but-surely bringing Celia to the masses.

 HUAWEI will roll out the new digital assistant to its phones through an OTA update.
 However, the company hasn’t shared a specific timeline for that.

 The assistant will respond to the wake-up phrase “Hey, Celia” and users will be able to bring it up by pressing and holding the power button on their phones for one second.

-Huawei had previously initiated an exclusive partnership with Qwant — Google’s rival search engine in Europe — for the development of Celia.
-While Huawei hasn’t made it clear, we expect the new AI assistant to rely on Qwant’s search results in Europe to answer user queries.
+HUAWEI had previously initiated an exclusive partnership with Qwant — Google’s rival search engine in Europe — for the development of Celia.
+The new AI assistant relies on Qwant’s search engine for answering queries on the HUAWEI P40 series in Europe.

 It’s also equipped with Google Lens-like AI vision capabilities.
 For instance, it can scan an apple and tell you the number of calories you’re consuming.
 It can also assist users while shopping online by scanning images and finding similar products on sale.